zoowe/tpot/docs/tpot/README.md

 LOGICAL, DEFAULT: .TRUE.

-Calculate grand canonical energy only at the end of ionic iteration
+Calculate grand canonical energy only at the end of each ionic iteration.

 # TPOTCAR for Nudged Elastic Band (NEB) calculations